 Choosing a Program

-Direct enrollment programs allow students to spend a semester or year at a host university as an exchange or visiting student.
+Direct enrollment/Exchange programs allow students to spend a semester or year at a host university as an exchange or visiting student.
 Some direct enrollment programs require students to apply to a specific academic department (sometimes called a faculty) or take a specific number of classes from their major department.
 While students are often able to choose from the course catalog offerings, some courses are restricted for study abroad/visiting students.

 Provider programs include those which have been established by an organization like CIEE, IFSA, IES, CET, etc. These programs are specifically designed for students attending U.S. colleges and universities who wish to study in another country.
 Providers often offer comprehensive support which can include housing arrangements, academic assistance, group excursions, social activities, and more.
 Provider programs may offer a mix of courses taught by provider faculty as well as some through the local universities.